-- 16.0.1 Recommended On-farm slaughter is recommended. - 16.0.2 Not allocated. - 16.0.3 Slaughterhouses receiving animals in the AWA program, or the process of slaughtering on-farm, must pass a review by the AWA program for pre-slaughter handling, stunning, and killing.
+16.0.1 Recommended On-farm slaughter is recommended.

+16.0.3 Slaughterhouses receiving animals in the AWA program, or the process of slaughtering on-farm, must pass a review by the AWA program for pre-slaughter handling, stunning, and killing.